Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options improving with tourism growth.
-Traditional vegetable dishes include fresh salads, grilled vegetables, non bread, lagman with vegetables, pumpkin manti.
-Urban restaurants offer more variety.
+Vegetarian choices have improved as tourism has grown.
+Traditional meat-free dishes include fresh salads, grilled vegetables, non bread, vegetable lagman and pumpkin manti.
+City restaurants tend to have the widest range.

 vegan